Skip to Main Content

 • Principal: This money is applied straight to your loan balance.

-• Interest: The cost of borrowing the money.
+• Interest: This is the cost of borrowing the money.
 How much you’ll pay is indicated by your interest rate.

-• Escrow costs: If you opt to use an escrow account (or your lender requires it), you’ll also have your property taxes, mortgage insurance, and homeowners insurance rolled into your monthly mortgage payment, too.
+• Escrow costs: If you opt to use an escrow account (or your lender requires it), you’ll also have your property taxes, mortgage insurance, and homeowners insurance rolled into your monthly mortgage payment.

 Here’s a quick look at what the monthly payment (principal and interest) would be for a $300,000 mortgage with varying interest rates: